baapprojects/CS525-Big-Data-Course-Project/Project2/task1-Mahout/README.md

 	   -n 20 \
 	   -b 100 \
 	   -o clusterDump.txt \
 	   -p /CS525/mahout/kmeans-clusters/clusteredPoints/
-***Note
+***Note***
-1. : `clusterDump.txt` is in you local file system***, you can find it in your current directory where you run this command
+1. `clusterDump.txt` is in you local file system, you can find it in your current directory where you run this command
 2. `-i /CS525/mahout/kmeans-clusters/clusters-1-final \`, the number in `clusters-X-final` may be changed, just check the HDFS.
+3. Remove `-p /CS525/mahout/kmeans-clusters/clusteredPoints/`, so that you will just dump the top terms

 ------
 Error when uploading files to HDFS: